Home Early

 The narrative continues

 Becky and I weren't getting along too well.
-Brad and Darrell, despite mutual respect, had always pissed each other off and were getting tired of musical disagreements between them.
+Brad and Darrell, despite mutual respect, had always had a tendency to squabble, and were getting tired of musical disagreements between them.
 The gigs from Steve Dahl were bringing us a little more money, but we weren't having a lot of fun playing them.

 Michael Duby, after he got out of prison, spent more time with his band, Polio, which included John Lomas and John Wilhite.
 That was okay with us, but it means that his primary energies were not focused on our well-being.

-Becky got together with keyboardist Alan Klebanoff (whom I'd gone to religious school with as a kid in Wichita!) and drummer John Rockefeller, and I joined them for some rehearsals and a gig at the K.U.
+Becky got together with keyboardist Alan Klebanoff (whom I'd gone to religious school with as a kid in Wichita!) and drummer John Rockefeller; Darrell and I joined them for some rehearsals and a gig at the K.U.
 Student Union.
 We called ourselves the Penetrations, but it was in name only.

 Becky went on to sing in Oakland, come back, join a permutation of Tide,

-get married, and have a son.
-Darrell was accepted into the Berklee School of Music in Boston, where he is now an instructor, arranger, and composer.
+get married to Robbie Schall, and have a son.
+Darrell - at the urging of Alan Klebanoff - applied to and was accepted into the Berklee School of Music in Boston, where he is now an instructor, arranger, and composer.
 Brad eventually moved to Seattle, where he now tunes pianos and loves playing Irish music on the accordion.
 I think Buddy just took a break.

 Love for Sale - the Cole Porter song, fast jazzy swing.